Research Decoded/Rasmus Pagh & Flemming Rodler (2004)

 O(1) Worst-Case Lookups and Space

 The technical significance of Cuckoo Hashing lies in its achievement of O(1)O(1) worst-case lookup time while maintaining near-optimal space usage.
 Unlike traditional hashing methods like chaining or linear probing, where lookups can degrade to O(n)O(n) or O(logn)O(\log n) in the worst case, Cuckoo Hashing provides a rigid guarantee of constant-time performance.
-The authors proved that as long as the load factor of the table is kept below a certain threshold—typically 50%—the expected time for insertions is also O(1)O(1).
 This finding revealed that the core difficulty of maintaining a fast dictionary is a function of the data structure's ability to self-organize through local displacements rather than global reordering.

 The Logic of Guaranteed Retrieval